knoelli/local_manifest/README.md

 * Audio
 * Video playback (software decoding)
 * External SD Card
 * Phone/Data - Needs testing!
 Rild & libril now built from source using custom libril based on CM13 hardware/ril-caf with a [commit][1] from @LegacyHuawei.
-Settings -> Mobile Networks crashes settings and the ril but I think this is a CM issue as this has been reported on other devices.

 All of the above need a lot more testing but basically works.
 Wifi is probably unstable just as in LP.